 In this modern police state where police drones are becoming more common, it can be hard to know what police drones at night look like.
 What do police drones look like at night?
 It’s a question that not many people ask themselves when they go out drinking with their friends or stay up late playing video games with their roommates.

-For most people, police drone sightings remain in the realm of movies and television shows where police drones have been shown using bright searchlights in order to hunt down criminals in the dark of night.
+For most people, police drone sightings remain in the realm of movies and television shows where police drones have been shown using bright searchlights to hunt down criminals in the dark of night.
 In some cases police drones have been shown scoping out potential victims from hundreds of meters up in the air, sitting there patiently until they get a good shot when the time is right.

 In other cases police drones during the night will simply use their standard forward-looking camera system that’s used by police all over the country, providing normal picture quality that can be transmitted back to dispatchers within seconds.

-In some cases police drones during nighttime scenarios could even switch to night vision mode if necessary, giving police drones the ability to fly around and see things with nothing but black and white images.
+In some cases police drones during nighttime scenarios could even switch to night vision mode if necessary, giving police drones the ability to fly around and see things with nothing but black-and-white images.

 Police Drones Operation at Night